heonjaes/handwritten-digit-classifier-hs/README.md

 - **Bootstrap 5**: For responsive design and easy styling.
 - **Chart.js**: Used for visualizing prediction probabilities as a bar chart.

 ### Deployment

-- **CI/CD**: The frontend is deployed using **GitHub Pages** via a continuous integration/continuous deployment (CI/CD) pipeline.
-This allows the frontend to be automatically built and deployed whenever changes are made to the repository.
 -  **GCP Cloud Run**: The backend, powered by FastAPI, is deployed to **Google Cloud Run**, a fully managed platform that automatically scales the backend based on demand.
+-  **Docker**: The app is containerized using Docker for consistency and portability across environments.
+-  **Terraform**: Infrastructure management and deployment are automated using Terraform for a streamlined setup and configuration.
+-  **Google Container Registry (GCR)**: Docker images are stored and managed in **Google Container Registry (GCR)**, making it easy to deploy containers to GCP services like Cloud Run.

 ## Getting Started